Accommodation and UiB Guesthousing

 UiB Internal Market (uib.no)

-Renting privat housing there are a few things you need to be aware of.
+Renting private housing there are a few things you need to be aware of.

 - Contract: Always make sure you get full contact information for the property owner.

-- Make sure you thorougly read and understand your Tenancy agreement, especially about the type of agreement and duration.
-Early termination of a rental contract can incure fees and additional costs.
+- Make sure you thoroughly read and understand your Tenancy agreement, especially about the type of agreement and duration.
+Early termination of a rental contract can incur fees and additional costs.

 - Familiarize yourself with tenant duties in the contract and what is expected of you as tenant.

-- Deposit should always be in a separate bank account in your name, set up by the propertyowner.
+- According to the Tenancy Act, housing deposit is never to be paid into a private account, but rather into a separate bank account in your name, set up by the property owner.
 This account should always require 2 signatures (yours and theirs) to withdraw.
+It also requires that the tenant has norwegian BankID.
+Contact email@example.com for options while you are waiting for your BankID.

 - Home content insurance protects your valuables, such as furniture, sports equipment, clothes and electronic devises.
 This insurance covers damage to belongings in the event of fire, water damage, burglary etc. This can be purchased through your Norwegian trade union, banks or insurance companies in Norway. (finansnorge.no)

-If you need help to read through a contract, contact UiB Housing
+If you need help to read through a contract, or any other questions, contact UiB Housing

-Any legal issues connected with a tenancy contract are a private issue, and proffesional legal help is recommended.
+Any legal issues connected with a tenancy contract are considered a private issue, and professional legal assistance is recommended.